lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 ![Pasted image 20240422150130](https://github.com/lm3nitro/Projects/assets/55665256/7e6e359f-ec1e-43e0-a660-399ad4cbb68d)

-The patch worked.
-As we can see, we no longer have any vulnerabilities.
+The patch was applied and the vulnerabilities remediated.
+I am no longer seeing the Critical and High vulnerabilities.
 The Medium rated vulnerabilities are related to the certificate on the ESXi server:

 ![Pasted image 20240422150211](https://github.com/lm3nitro/Projects/assets/55665256/d8d793f9-a11c-427d-bef7-60510db27cb2)